kwhite2/git/lessons.md

 ![Image showing where the text you need to copy is located](images/copy-clone-text.png)

 Now that you have the text copied, go back to your terminal.
-Remember, you should be on the desktop.
+Remember, you should be on the `Desktop`.
+(Hint: Use `pwd` to find out what your current working directory is.)

-Type
+Once you are in the `Desktop`, type:

 ```console
 $ git clone <copied-url>
 ```

-If the command is successful, the full Git lesson will be replicated on your local machine.
-You can type
+If the command is successful, the full Git and GitHub workshop's text will be replicated on your local machine.
+To navigate into the folder, its name is `git` and you can use the `cd` command to access it:

 ```console
 $ cd git
 ```

-to enter the lesson folder, since the lesson repository is simply called `git`.
 Use the `ls` command to take a look at the various files in the lesson folder.

 Cloning can be especially useful when you're joining a group project that is hosted on GitHub, and you want your changes to eventually be pushed and shared with that same repository.

 But maybe that is not possible or ideal.
 Maybe you don't want to contribute your changes to someone else's repository.
 Maybe you want to make a derivative of their folder for yourself, on your GitHub account, and make changes there.

-Forking is the step you could take before cloning to do this.
+Forking is the step you could take to do this.

 ## Forking

 _Forking_ a repository means making a copy of someone else's repository on GitHub, and saving it to your account on GitHub.
 This function happens within GitHub, and has nothing to do with what is happening on your local machine.
+Note that _forking_ will not automatically make the repository appear as a folder on your computer; that's the role of _cloning_.

+In order to "fork" the `git` repository into your own GitHub account, follow these steps.

-For example, go to [the repository for this workshop](https://github.com/DHRI-Curriculum/git) on GitHub.
+First, go to [the repository for this workshop](https://github.com/DHRI-Curriculum/git) on GitHub.
 Note the `Fork` button in the upper right hand corner.
 By clicking that button, you can copy, or fork, this repository to your account.

 ![Image showing where the button to fork a repo is located](images/fork-button.jpeg)

 Doing so would also adjust the attribution information in the upper left hand corner.
 Your username would replace `DHRI-Curriculum`, showing that you are looking at a copy of the repository on your account now.
-Additionally, it will reference the origin account, in this case, `DHRI-Curriculum` below after `forked from`.
+Additionally, it will reference the origin account, in this case, `DHRI-Curriculum` below after `forked from`, since this was the origin point of _your_ fork.

 ![Image showing the changes in attribution that happen when a repo is forked](images/forking-attrib-chng.jpeg)